Gene Hobbs

 Eugene Weston Hobbs II, known as Gene Hobbs (born November 28, 1973) is an American technical diver and founding board member of the non-profit Rubicon Foundation.
 Hobbs has served as medical officer for the Woodville Karst Plain Project since 2004 and was named the 2010 Divers Alert Network/ Rolex Diver of the year.
 Hobbs was a hyperbaric technologist and simulation coordinator at Duke Medical Center before taking a position as the Director of Simulation for the University of North Carolina School of Medicine and Clinical Instructor in the Department of Pediatrics.
 As of 2018, Hobbs is the business manager for the UNC Health Care Department of Neurosurgery.

 Early life and education

-Hobbs was born on November 28, 1973 in Fayetteville, North Carolina where he attended Terry Sanford High School and graduated in 1992.
+Hobbs was born on November 28, 1973, in Fayetteville, North Carolina, where he attended Terry Sanford High School and graduated in 1992.
 He then attended the North Carolina State University (NCSU) where he majored in business management with a human resources concentration.
 While in college, Hobbs began volunteering at the F.G.
 Hall Hyperbaric Laboratory at Duke University Medical Center.
 Hobbs became a Certified Hyperbaric Technologist in 1997.
 He was awarded credentials as a Certified Healthcare Simulation Educator in 2015.

 Hobbs earned an MBA with a concentration in healthcare from Fayetteville State University in 2020.
+Hobbs went on to complete a graduate certificate in cybersecurity management from Fayetteville State University in 2023.

+In 2025, Hobbs earned a doctoral degree in Educational leadership from the East Carolina University College of Education.
+His dissertation focused on empathy training by applying simulation methods in an undergraduate business student population.